An overabundance of fat along the top of the neckline, otherwise known as cresty neck, is an indicator of metabolic problems in your horse.

-Regional adiposity, such as a cresty neck, is thought to be the strongest identifier of EMS.
+Regional adiposity, such as a cresty neck, is thought to be the strongest external identifier of EMS.

 EMS is also linked with obesity and insulin resistance (IR).
-It prediposes horses to laminitis that is not caused by grain overload, colic, or limb injuries such as fractures.
+It prediposes horses to laminitis that is not caused by grain overload, colic, or overloading of a limb caused by injuries such as fractures.
 EMS horses may also have elevated triglyceride levels.

 When horses are insulin resistant, this means that the cells in their muscles, fat, and liver do not respond well to insulin and take less glucose from the blood for energy.
 To make up for it, the pancreas then makes more insulin.
 Over time, blood sugar levels increase.

 When EMS horses consume a high-HC diet, their bodies produce higher than normal levels of insulin and are slow to return to baseline values.
 These clinical signs were previously called hypothyroidism, peripheral Cushing’s disease, prelaminitic syndrome, or Syndrome X.

 As mentioned previously, EMS horses are more susceptible to laminitis, which can be quite serious in some cases.
 In fact, up to 25% of equine euthanasia is associated with laminitis.

 EMS can be diagnosed by a veterinarian in one of several ways:

 - Oral sugar test (OST);